6. The -m (modifylinebreaks) switch¶

 .

-field with any character that we wish; for example, using the YAML specified in Listing 358 and the
+field with any character that we wish; for example, using the YAML specified in Listing 407 and the command

 latexindent.pl multiple-sentences -m -l=sentences-end1.yaml